 A population of Burmese pythons is established in South Florida.
 Historically, the python population was centered within Everglades National Park in Miami-Dade County.
 Burmese pythons are currently considered established from just south of Lake Okeechobee to Key Largo and from western Broward County west to Collier County.
 Individuals have been found in southwest Florida in Naples and near Lake Okeechobee.
 Python observations outside of south and southwest Florida are likely escaped or released captive animals.
 The FWC evaluates new reports of pythons from areas outside what is considered the currently established range and releases new information as it is confirmed regarding new locations of establishment and range changes.
 Due to the cryptic nature of pythons it can take a while to gather enough evidence to confirm new areas of establishment.

-Because of their large size, adult Burmese pythons have few predators, with alligators and humans being the exceptions.
+Because of their large size, adult Burmese pythons have few predators, with humans being the exception.
 They prey upon native species and may reduce their populations locally.
 Research is underway to ascertain the impacts pythons have on native mammal species.
-While pythons will eat common native species and exotic species such as Norway rats, they can also consume threatened or endangered native species.
-For instance, pythons have been known to eat endangered Key Largo wood rats.
+While pythons will eat common native species and nonnative species such as Norway rats, they can also consume threatened or endangered native species.
+For instance, pythons have eaten endangered Key Largo wood rats.

 Burmese pythons can pose a threat to human safety.
 Pythons may also prey upon pets such as cats and dogs.